redox-os/book/src/design/kernel/microkernels.md

 Microkernels
 ============

 Redox's kernel is a microkernel.
-Microkernels stands out in their design by providing minimal abstractions in kernel-space.
+Microkernels stand out in their design by providing minimal abstractions in kernel-space.
 Microkernels have an emphasis on user space, unlike Monolithic kernels which have an emphasis on kernel space.

 The basic philosophy of microkernels is that any component which *can* run in user space *should* run in user space.
 Kernel-space should only be utilized for the most essential components (e.g., system calls, process separation, resource management, IPC, thread management, etc).